nvaccess/addon-datastore/README.md

  - `addons/addon2/majorVersion.minorVersion.patch.json`
  - `addons/addon3/majorVersion.minorVersion.patch.json`

-Note: `addonName` come the add-on ID, and must be unique and match the add-on ID from the addon manifest.
+Note: `addonName` is the add-on ID, and must be unique and match the add-on ID from the addon manifest.

 Example for the NV Access addon, 'NVDA - OCR':
-- Filename: `addons/nvaccess/nvda-ocr/1.6.0.json`
+- Filename: `addons/nvda-ocr/1.6.0.json`
-- add-on ID `nvaccess.nvda-ocr`
+- add-on ID `nvda-ocr`

 ### Metadata format
 For a full description of the schema see:` _tools/addonVersion_schema.json` which includes an example of the file contents.